Facility Management Software Systems. Best CAFM Software Tools in 2023

 Data-centric approach.

-CAFM’s bread and water is information; it’s at the core of how the entire facility management system functions.
-Additionally, later versions of CAFM software utilize elements of computer-aided design (CAD) in a variety of ways and combine it with data processing.
+The core of CAFM is information, and it is at the core of how the entire facility management system functions.
+Additionally, later versions of CAFM software use elements of computer-aided design (CAD) in a variety of ways and combine it with data processing.

 As with many modern business tools, CAFM is also becoming heavily invested in the current trend of data collection and data analysis.
 The consensus is that these data-driven decisions are much more down-to-earth and useful than ever before, improving many different aspects for managers and their businesses in general.